 A recently new feature seen on some high-end keyboards is the connection ports.
 Mostly USB in nature, these ports will accept different devices such as storage devices, USB gaming mice, headsets and the likes.
-You can even find some that offer audio-pass through connectors with dual connections for a microphone and a stereo headset.
+You can even find some that offer audio pass-through connectors with dual connections for a microphone and a stereo headset.

 While we don’t particularly recommend any pass-through connectors, having at least 1 is useful as it lets you charge your phone as you play or even connect a USB headset without having to stretch all the way to your gaming unit.
 However, because they are pass-through connections, in some models this can lead to poor quality of signal and interference.

-The Accessories And Softer Stuffs
+The Accessories And Softer Stuff

-Probably the final consideration but some of the accessories you get with keyboards can make your gaming experience all the more better.
+Probably the final consideration but some of the accessories you get with keyboards can make your gaming experience all the better.
 Take for instance detachable wrist rests.
 Many gaming keyboards offer wrist rests but few offer detachable plastic wrist rests.
 They provide a smooth gradient to your wrist as they hang off the keyboard and thus reduce the stress felt on the wrists when typing or playing games.
 In our books, this is not a major consideration.
-Better option is to get a gel wrist rest, available separately and then pair it with your chosen keyboard.
+A better option is to get a gel wrist rest, available separately and then pair it with your chosen keyboard.

 Remember that almost all gaming keyboards and mice have their own software that you can use to customize, program and rebuild your device.
 Software from reputed brands are reliable and easy to operate.
 Some companies whose peripheral software is top notch include Roccat, Razer, Logitech, Mad Catz and SteelSeries.
 Not that the rest do not have a driver software with plenty of customizations, and besides customization may not be necessary depending on the kind of gamer you are.
 Some other noteworthy gaming brands include Raptor-Gaming, Corsair, Tt eSports, Perixx, CoolerMaster, and HyperX.
-Then there are the lower priced entrants such as Red Dragon, DragonWars and the sorts which depend on third party customization software rather than their own.
+Then there are the lower priced entrants such as Red Dragon, DragonWars and the sorts which depend on third-party customization software rather than their own.

 In our opinion, the software isn’t much of a bother unless you are into heavy duty macro key programming and need quick profile switching.
-Basically if you are into online MMO and online gaming then get a gaming keyboard from a brand with a reputable programming driver software.
-Otherwise a Red Dragon with third party software will do just as well.
+Basically, if you are into online MMO and online gaming then get a gaming keyboard from a brand with a reputable programming driver software.
+Otherwise, a Red Dragon with third party software will do just as well.

 Gaming Keyboard Wrapup